 Petron was incorporated in the Philippines on December 22, 1966 as "Esso Philippines Inc." Petron was renamed "Petrophil Corporation" in 1974 when the Philippine National Oil Company ("PNOC") acquired it.
 In 1985, Petrophil and Bataan Refinery Corporation (formerly, the "Standard Vacuum Refining Corporation") were merged with Petrophil Corporation as the surviving corporation.
 The Company changed its corporate name to "Petron Corporation" in 1988.
+The Company's original 50-year corporate term expired on December 22, 2016.
+But prior to this date, at its meeting held on November 12, 2012, the Board of Directors approved the extension of the corporate term of the Company for another 50 years and the relevant amendment of the Company's Articles.
+This proposed amendment was ratified by the stockholders at the annual stockholders' meeting held on May 21, 2013.
 On September 13, 2013, the SEC approved the amendment of the Company's Articles by extending the corporate term of the Company for another 50 years from and after December 22, 2016.
-However, as a general rule under the Revised Corporation Code of the Philippines ("Revised Corporation Code"), which took effect on February 23, 2019, corporations with certificates of incorporation prior to the effectivity of the Revised Corporation Code, and which continue to exist, shall have perpetual existence.
+As a general rule under the Revised Corporation Code, which took effect on February 23, 2019, corporations with certificates of incorporation prior to the effectivity of the Revised Corporation Code, and which continue to exist, shall have perpetual existence.
 By operation of law, therefore, the Company shall now have perpetual existence.

-As of February 28, 2021, the three (3) principal common shareholders of the Company holding at least 5% of its common stock were SEA Refinery Corporation ("SEA Refinery") (50.10%), PCD Nominee Corporation - Filipino (18.57%) and San Miguel Corporation ("SMC") (18.16%).
-SEA Refinery is whollyowned by SMC.
+The two (2) principal common shareholders of the Company holding at least 5% of its common stock are SEA Refinery Corporation ("SEA Refinery") (50.10%) and San Miguel Corporation ("SMC").
+SEA Refinery is wholly-owned by SMC.
 SMC thus holds an aggregate 68.26% ownership of the common shares of the Company.

-The registered office address of Petron is at the SMC Head Office Complex, 40 San Miguel Avenue, Mandaluyong City.
+The registered office address of Petron is at the SMC Head Office Complex, 40 San Miguel Avenue, 1550 Mandaluyong City.